ukri-excalibur/excalibur-tests/docs/tutorial/durham_reframe_tutorial.md

 Performance tests capture data in performance variables.
 For simplicity, we use the [STREAM benchmark](https://github.com/jeffhammond/STREAM) as an example.
 It is the de facto memory bandwidth benchmark.

-To record the performance of the benchmark, ReFrame should extract a figure of merit from the output of the test.
-A function decorated with the `@performance_function` decorator extracts or computes a performance metric from the test’s output.

 ----

 ### Boilerplate

 Same as before.
-We can now specify valid systems and prog environments
+We can now specify valid systems and prog environments on Cosma.
+You can adapt these to your platform, or use `'*'` to run on any platform.

 ```python
 import reframe as rfm